opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

 How to change any NFVbench run configuration (CLI)
 --------------------------------------------------
-NFVbench always starts with a default configuration which can further be partially refined (overridden) by the user from the CLI or from REST requests.
+NFVbench always starts with a default configuration which can further be refined (overridden) by the user from the CLI or from REST requests.

 At first have a look at the default config: